Main Airports In Croatia: Which One To Choose

 • Check for direct flights from your home airport.
 This can save you time and money on your overall travel costs.

 • Compare prices across multiple airlines and booking sites.
-Some airlines may have direct flights to Croatia, while others may have connecting flights with layovers, so it’s important to compare all of your options before making a decision
+Some airlines may offer direct flights to Croatia, while others may offer connecting flights with layovers, so it’s important to compare all your options before making a decision.

 • Consider flying into a larger Croatian airport such as Zagreb or Dubrovnik.
 From there, you can easily connect to smaller airports throughout the country.

 • Book in advance!
-The sooner you book, the more likely you will find low fares
+The sooner you book, the more likely to find low fares.

 FAQS ON AIRPORTS IN CROATIA